The Beetle

 The Small and Nice German Car

-The Volkswagen Type 1 is also known as Beetle, Cucaracha, Escarabajo, Vocho or Fusca in different Spanish speaking countries.
+The Volkswagen Type 1 is also known as the Beetle, Cucaracha, Escarabajo, Vocho, or Fusca in different Spanish-speaking countries.

 Image above: M2 Machines 1956 VW Beetle (Grey Open Roof) version and 1951 VW Beetle (Red) Greenlight version

-It was first designed because of a request of Adolf Hitler in 1933.
+It was first designed at the request of Adolf Hitler in 1933.
 He wanted an affordable car for the Germans so that they could use the different highways that were being built all over Germany at that time.

-For designing the car, Ferdinand Porsche and his chief designer Erwin Komenda took ideas from the design of a Czechoslovakian car named Tatra V570 and the Tatra T97 that was presented in 1930.
+For designing the car, Ferdinand Porsche and his chief designer Erwin Komenda took ideas from the design of a Czechoslovakian car named the Tatra V570 and the Tatra T97 that were presented in 1930.

-At the beginning, it was known as KDF-WAGEN which meant “The car of the force through happiness” in German.
+In the beginning, it was known as KDF-WAGEN, which means “The car of the force through happiness” in German.

-After World War II, a British officer named Ivan Hirst who rebuilt the Volkswagen plant in Wolfburg and started to produce the first commercial Beetles in 1945 and exported them to Netherlands in 1947.
+After World War II, a British officer named Ivan Hirst rebuilt the Volkswagen plant in Wolfsburg and started to produce the first commercial Beetles in 1945 and exported them to the Netherlands in 1947.

 Volkswagen Cabriolet

-This model was released to the market in 1949.
-They produced 696 cars of these first models which very coveted nowadays.
+This model was released on the market in 1949.
+They produced 696 of these first models, which are very coveted nowadays.

-Image above: Johnny-Lightning 1975 Volkswagen VW Beetlle Cabrio
+The image above: Johnny-Lightning 1975 Volkswagen VW Beetle Cabrio

 Volkswagen Karmann Ghia